Stories from the Past (ages 3-5)

 VS. 1, VS. 7, VS. 8, USI.
 1, USI.
 9, USII.
 1, USII.
 3.

 The museum regularly hosts homeschool days in the spring and fall.
-On these days, homeschoolers receive discounted admission to the museum and there are special tours and learning activities for the whole family!
-Upcoming dates are listed on the museum’s calendar of events.
+On these days, the museum offers special tours and themed learning activities for the whole family!
+Upcoming dates and themes are listed on the museum’s calendar of events.

 Booking & Fees